thejashc/H2_Thermo_Toolbox/README.md

 # Thermodynamic Data Excel File

-<p style="font-size: 1.2em;">The Excel file databank contains various thermodynamic data relevant for subsurface hydrogen storage.
+<p style="font-size: 1.2em;">The Excel file dataBank.xlsx contains various thermodynamic data relevant for subsurface hydrogen storage.
 These thermodynamic data are computed from Molecular Dynamics (MD) and Monte Carlo (MC) simulations using the open-source softwares
 LAMMPS (Refs.
 [1] and [2] ) and Brick CFCMC (Refs.
 [4]-[6]).The applicability of the data is not restricted to subsurface hydrogen storage only.
 Where available, the computed thermodynamic properties are compared with the thermodynamic database REFPROP (Ref.
 [8]).